WQBK-FM: Acquisition by Regent Communications

-In June 2006, Regent Communications (now Townsquare Media) purchased the licence of WNYQ to put it on the air.
-Early speculation of what format Regent would choose for 105.7 included moving WABT's Hot AC format to the stronger 105.7 signal, a classic country format to complement market leader WGNA-FM, or adult contemporary to go against WYJB and WQAR.
-The first possibility became reality in the wake of Regent entering a deal with former WYJB morning show Chuck & Kelly.
-Their show began airing on September 12, 2006, as a prelude to the move.
+In June 2006, Regent Communications (now Townsquare Media) purchased the license of WNYQ to put it on the air.

-In preparation of the move, Vox applied for the call letters WBZZ (formerly used on a Pittsburgh station).
-That call sign took effect on September 21, 2006.
+In preparation of the move, Vox applied for the call letters WBZZ; that call sign took effect on September 21, 2006.
 After some delays, the station finally returned to the air from the Bald Mountain tower site on November 28, 2006, initially simulcasting WABT.
 It was during this time that the station began to refer to itself as Buzz 105.7.
 For the following week, DJs were frequently heard informing listeners to "make the switch," explaining that the old 104.5 frequency would no longer broadcast the format by the coming week.
 The station relaunched exclusively on 105.7 on December 4, 2006, with WABT flipping to ESPN Radio two weeks later as WTMM-FM.

 Tweak to adult contemporary

 On December 6, 2007, WBZZ changed its Hot AC format (which violated Regent-Clear Channel's non-compete agreement; WRVE also had a Hot AC format) to Mainstream adult contemporary.
 The call letters and the name Buzz 105.7 remained.
 While most of the jingles and imaging initially stayed from the previous format, WBZZ began airing new jingles in January 2008, better suited for an Adult Contemporary station.

-Until January 2, 2011, the air staff included: Mark Vanness, host of the Morning Buzz (5:30-10 am), Meredith McNeil (10 am-3 pm), Julie Fiener (3-7 pm) and Darcy "Buzz Nights On Demand", a request show weeknights from 7 pm to midnight.

-In August 2008, two long time jocks left the station due to budget and staffing cuts.
-Former Program Director Glen Stacey was let go, along with 25 other employees throughout the company.
-Jake Thomas added PD duties to his list of tasks that already include Operations Manager of the Regent Albany cluster, as well as PD/MD of sister station WGNA-FM (Country 107.7).

-In addition, the station changed its slogan from "Bright, Fresh, and Upbeat" under the Hot AC format, to "The Best Variety from Yesterday and Today" under the new Adult Contemporary format.
+In August 2008, the station changed its slogan from "Bright, Fresh, and Upbeat" under the Hot AC format, to "The Best Variety from Yesterday and Today" under the new Adult Contemporary format.
 By the end of 2009, the station began to lean a little bit more Hot AC than WYJB but still was mostly an Adult Contemporary station.